accordproject/ergo/docs/Language.md

-# Jura Language
+# Ergo Language

-This contains a few notes on the Jura language.
+This contains a few notes on the Ergo language.

 ## General

-Jura files have the `.jura` extension.
+Ergo files have the `.ergo` extension.

 ## Hello World

-Jura files are packages and can contain contracts.
+Ergo files are packages and can contain contracts.
 The following is a simple "Hello World!" contract:
 ```
 package org.accordproject.helloworld